Visiting Morocco for BJJ: What to Know

 Planning Your Trip

 Morocco is increasingly popular among BJJ practitioners, offering affordable training, warm weather, and rich culture.
-This guide covers everything you need to know before booking your trip.
+This guide covers what to verify before you book — then use the verified directory and city pages to pick a training home base.

 Visa Requirements